stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 /usr/bin/time ./RUN all
 ```

-Check FEEDS output for errors, and compare run time with other platforms.
-"Real" or "elapsed" time is the number of wall-clock seconds that passed during execution:
+Check FEEDS output for errors, and compare run time with [other platforms](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEEDS/TimingResults).
+"Real" or "elapsed" time is the number of wall-clock seconds that passed during execution.
+Results from some of the platforms I use:

 ```
 2014 i7 rMBP @2.5 GHz, FEEDS 5.0.8: 1190.10 real  980.56 user 22.94 sys